sgohl/_old-lara/README.md

 }
 ```

-if you really want to override the native ones:
+if you really want to replace the native ones (which might not exist):
 ```
 alias composer=Composer
 alias php=Php